For Academic Year 2020–2021

 Make sure to also reference the following websites for additional important details on applying:

-Please note that the School of Music accepts only electronic versions of materials—no hard copies or emails.
+Please note that the School of Music accepts only electronic versions of materials—no hard copies or emails can be accepted.

 IMPORTANT NOTE: Required materials SHOULD be uploaded with your application to ensure the most expedient processing.

-Any required document not submitted with the application can be submitted afterwards through the Admissions Uploader.
-Please note that submitting documents using the Uploader will delay the review of your application and materials.
-Please do not submit duplicate materials that you have already uploaded with your application.
+Any required document not submitted with the application can be submitted afterwards through Admissions Imaging.
+Please note that emailing documents via Admissions Imaging will delay the review of your application and materials.
+Make sure not to submit duplicate materials that you have already uploaded with your application.

 1. Electronic Submission of Graduate Admissions Application